hairen/hairen.github.io/AWS_CSAA/README.md

 >       + receive log files from all regions in a single S3 bucket and optionally in a CloudWatch Logs log group.
 >       + create trails in regions not used often to monitor for unusual activity
 >     + A trail that applies to one region
->       + A S3 bucket can be specified that receives events only from that region and it can be in any region that you specify.
+>       + A **S3** bucket can be specified that receives events only from that region and it can be in any region that you specify.
->       +Additional individual trails created that apply to specific regions, those trails can deliver event logs to a single S3 bucket.
+>       + Additional individual trails created that apply to specific regions, those trails can deliver event logs to a single S3 bucket.
 > + A trail is a configuration that enables delivery of CloudTrail events to an Amazon **S3 bucket**, **CloudWatch Logs**, and **CloudWatch Events**.
+> + <span style="color: blue;">CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, and other AWS services.
+This event history simplifies security analysis, resource change tracking, and troubleshooting.</span>

 ***
 ## CloudFormation
-+ AWS CloudFormation provides a common language for you to describe and provision all the infrastructure resources in your cloud environment.
++ AWS CloudFormation provides a **common language** for you to describe and provision all the infrastructure resources in your cloud environment.
 CloudFormation allows you to use a simple text file to model and provision, in an automated and secure manner, all the resources needed for your applications across all regions and accounts.
 This file serves as the single source of truth for your cloud environment.
++ <span style="color:blue">There is no additional charge for AWS CloudFormation.
+You only pay for the AWS resources that are created.</span>

 ***
 ## AWS OpsWorks